 Find LinkedIn groups that are relevant to your brand’s niche to find communities you can interact with.
 Then, focus on providing valuable answers to inquiries related to your field.
 Ask insightful questions to contribute to the community.

 Although cold calling is decreasing in popularity, it certainly isn’t decreasing in effectiveness.
-82% of buyers will accept meetings when they’re contacted by a sales professional, making it clear that cold calling is alive and well.
+82% of buyers will accept meetings when a sales professional contacts them, making it clear that cold calling is alive and well.

-Make sure you’re reaching the right decision-makers by using lead generation and data enrichment platforms with accurate and validated information.
+Ensure you’re reaching the right decision-makers using lead generation and data enrichment platforms with accurate and validated information.
 Then, develop a good and flexible script for your sales team to follow.

 If you focus on building connections rather than reading scripts, you can get a lot out of cold calls.